Erratika/Employee-CSV/README.md

    that
    user.

-4. Make sure MySQL 8 is running.
+4. Make sure MySQL 8 is running on localhost with port 3306.
 5. Run the application with:

     ```shell